The 10 products you need for a stress-free move, according to experts | CNN Underscored

 Clear Weathertight Trunk ($49.99; containerstore.com)

-The experts we spoke to also stressed the importance of packing essentials in a separate, easily identifiable bin to avoid major headaches when you arrive at your new home.
+The experts we spoke to also stress the importance of packing essentials in a separate, easily identifiable bin to avoid major headaches when you arrive at your new home.
 “This kit should contain things you may need after the moving truck is loaded or before it’s unloaded at the new place,” Buerger says, “including box cutters, cleaning supplies, paper towels and toilet paper.”
-It’s also smart to pack a personal bag, Sapir says, “You always want to keep important documents, medication, or any other items that you need access to right away.”
+It’s also smart to pack a personal bag, Sapir says.
+“You always want to keep important documents, medication or any other items that you need access to right away.”